Online MS in Data Science Curriculum Overview

 A course on mathematical statistics.
 The emphasis is on theory, though there will also be many computations.
 Students will analyze problems of estimating, predicting, and inferring given limited data.
 The major topics include: parameter estimation, convergence of random variables, properties of estimators, statistical tests and confidence intervals, and non-parametric statistics.

-COMP 138 Reinforcement Learning
+CS 138 Reinforcement Learning

 This course will focus on agents that must learn, plan, and act in complex, non-deterministic environments.
 We will cover the main theory and approaches of reinforcement learning (RL), along with common software libraries and packages used to implement and test RL algorithms.
 The course is a graduate seminar with assigned readings and discussions.
 The content of the course will be guided in part by the interests of the students.
 It will cover at least the first several chapters of the course textbook.
 Beyond that, we will move to more advanced and recent readings from the field (e.g., transfer learning and deep RL) with an aim towards focusing on the practical successes and challenges relating to reinforcement learning.